Mentors4EDU/100-days-of-code/log.md

 ### Day 1: August 19, 2020 (Day 2)
 ##### (Starting out w/ Sheetsu)

 **Today's Progress**: Fixed some dev dependencies, created a Sheetsu account for a project and started looking over some API documentation.
-Also create a hpool config file.
+Also created a hpool config file.

 **Thoughts**: It was a long day today, and I was a bit tired to get that much work done.